 This has been associated with a higher likelihood of problematic weight gain later on in childhood.

 It’s easy to see that if we want to turn the tide on unhealthy eating and prevent obesity, we need to get a handle on our youngest humans.
 We need to help them get started on a healthy track.

 After all, babies and toddlers aren’t selecting these foods themselves!

 They eat what they are given.

-Most concerning is the sacrifice of important nutrients like calcium and vitamin D, and the short-shrift fruits and vegetables get when sugary foods are included in the diet of babies and toddlers.
+Most concerning is the sacrifice of important nutrients like calcium and vitamin D, and DHA.
+Not to mention the short-shrift fruits and vegetables get when sugary foods are included in the diet of babies and toddlers.

 Given that nutrients are in high demand in the first 2 years of life, filling those little tummies with sugar does nothing to help nourish your young one’s body or brain.

 Often, sugary foods are also high in calories.
 Diets high in calories are associated with unnecessary weight gain.